 (1) A death-master-file match under subsection (b)(3) or (4) of this section occurs if the criteria for an exact or partial match are satisfied as provided by:

-(A) Section 7093(d) of the Revised Uniform Unclaimed Property Act of 2021, as introduced on May 27, 2021; or
+(A) Section 7093(d) of the Revised Uniform Unclaimed Property Act of 2021, passed on 1st reading (Engrossed version of Bill 24-285); or

-(B) A rule or policy adopted by the Mayor under section 28 of the Life Insurance Act, approved June 19, 1934 (48 Stat.
-1125; D.C.
+(B) A rule or policy adopted by the Mayor under section 28 of the Life Insurance Act, effective March 14, 1985 (D.C.
+Law 5-160; D.C.
 Official Code § 31-4728), or a policy of the Commissioner of the Department of Insurance, Securities, and Banking.

 (2) The death-master-file match does not constitute proof of death for the purpose of submission to an insurance company of a claim by a beneficiary, annuitant, or owner of the policy or contract for an amount due under an insurance policy or annuity contract.